UCN-programming-3-jfk/BlogSharp2024/README.md

  - Data Access Layer (using Dapper)
  - Database - using SQL Server

-We will achieve something close to this:
+We will achieve something related to this:
 [BlogSharp](https://github.com/UCN-programming-3-jfk/BlogSharp/) (closest to "finished" version yet 😊)

 ## Module 11 - ASP.NET web page